 You have the foundation for a medical malpractice claim with these basic requirements.
 However, knowing if medical malpractice or personal injury laws cover your specific case takes looking at special requirements, discussed below.

 Unlike some other states, Missouri does not uphold any caps or limits on damages a plaintiff may receive in a medical malpractice case.
 Missouri also has specific laws in the event of joint damages, or cases involving two defendants against one plaintiff.
 For example, a doctor prescribes the plaintiff the wrong medication for his or her condition, and the pharmacy fills the erroneous prescription incorrectly as well with a larger dosage than intended.
 In this situation, both the doctor and the pharmacist would absorb some measure of fault for their mistakes if they resulted in harm to the plaintiff.

 If you intend to file a lawsuit for a medication error or any other kind of medical malpractice in Kansas City, you will need an affidavit of merit signed by a medical professional, as mentioned above.
 This affidavit will essentially act as sworn testimony from the practitioner that your claim has merit.
-An experienced medical malpractice attorney in Kansas City can help you build a strong case for your medication error claim.
+Experienced attorneys can help you build a strong case for your medication error claim.
 If you succeed in your claim, you can recover compensation for any expenses resulting from the error as well as compensation for your pain and suffering.

-The Wendt Law Firm team has helped many clients in the Kansas City, MO area secure compensation for their damages in a variety of civil claims.
+The Wendt Law Firm team has helped many clients secure compensation for their damages in a variety of civil claims.
 We understand the damage a medical malpractice situation can cause and we want to help: our lawyers are not afraid to handle complex medical malpractice claims .
 Contact our team today to schedule a free consultation with one of our medical malpractice attorneys in Kansas City.
 We’ll review your claim and see how our firm can help during a free consultation.